nanobox-io/nanobox-docs/source/engines/scripts/boxfile.html.md

 title: boxfile
 ---

 The boxfile script fulfills the [Infrastructure Definition](/engines/how-engines-work#infrastructure-definition) phase of the deploy process.
 The boxfile script should print a valid [Boxfile](/boxfile/) to stdout.
-The purpose of boxfile script is to inform Nanobox of how to run the app.
+The purpose of the boxfile script is to inform Nanobox of how to run the app.
 This includes instructions for how to start the webs, workers, and even data services.

 #### Caution